Rotary Outreach Myeloma Program

-The club played a role in the establishment of cancer charity Myeloma Australia twenty years ago and has remained engaged with the organisation throughout its development.
-Today the organisation is a nationally successful myeloma specific charity – the only one in Australia.
+The club played a role in the establishment of cancer charity Myeloma Australia twenty-five years ago and has remained engaged with the organisation throughout its development.
+Today, Myeloma Australia is a nationally successful myeloma specific charity – the only one in Australia.

 (For more information about Camberwell Rotary or Myeloma Australia,